Bitcoin in Canada: Rules, Regulations & What You Need to Know

 MSB Triggers Include:

-• Exchanging crypto for fiat (or vice versa)
+• Exchanging crypto for fiat

 • Transferring crypto on behalf of customers

-• Offering crypto ATMs
+• Offering Bitcoin ATMs

 🧾 3.
 KYC — Know Your Customer